 Many lucky ones were killed quickly — men, women, children, babies, officials, teachers, officers, doctors, civil servants, soldiers, eyeglass wearers etc. Others were imprisoned and tortured in the most horrific manner, presumably so they would provide names and confess their imagined sins before they died.
 Or maybe there was no reason.

-S21 was the Khmer Rouge Phnom Penh torture center run by former math teacher Comrade Duch, eventually convicted of war crimes and still in jail as of 2020.
+S21 was the Khmer Rouge Phnom Penh torture center run by former math teacher Comrade Duch, who was eventually convicted of war crimes and died in jail in 2020.
 His brutality cannot be overstated: “on a list containing the names of 17 prisoners (eight teenagers and nine children), he wrote the order “Smash them to pieces.
 On a list of 20 female detainees, Duch wrote annotations for each of them, ordering: ‘take away for execution,’ ‘keep for interrogation’ or ‘medical experiment.’
 At least 100 detainees died after having all of their blood drawn for transfusions for wounded soldiers.
-Surgical operations were also performed on detainees in order to train medical staff.”
+(Un-anaesthetized) surgical operations were also performed on detainees in order to train medical staff.”

 S21 was set up in a high school with long shaded corridors overlooking a lovely green courtyard.
 Some classrooms were divided into small brick cells for higher status prisoners and others were used for mass detention of lower status victims who were restrained in homemade re-bar ankle shackles and jammed head to foot with very little food or water.
 They got a monthly blast with a fire hose to clean things up.